-Sauncey Wood has a Junior Speech and Language Base, for children with Education, Health and Care Plans, aged 7-11 with speech and language as the primary need.
+Sauncey Wood has a SRP, for children with Education, Health and Care Plans, aged 7-11 with speech and language/ autism as the primary need.
 This class is within the school and has a specialist teacher and two/three Learning Support Assistants.
 Speech and Language therapists work closely with the base staff and children.
 The base staff also share good practice with other members of staff in the school.
 The base currently has a maximum of ten children and has spaces.
 The children generally take part in English and Maths lessons in the base, and work in mainstream classes, with specialist support, for all other lessons.
+This approach is flexibly based on the needs of the pupils and the aim of the SRP long term is reintegration to mainstream at 80% of the teaching timetable.